vishnumohanan404/space/README.md

 - Make sure to use separate branches for new features if you are working on any
 - Bug fixes and refactors are to be push into master franch for PR

+### Issues
+- Responsiveness is only done for mobile screens with minimum 400px width, make responsiveness for tabs and different screens